vkonagar/Mitigating-ARP-Spoofing-Attacks-in-SDN/README.md

 * This will prevent LAN attackers from poisoning the cache tables of the nodes.
 * Prevent vague packets from entering the network thereby helping current SDN enabled networks to perform more efficiently.

+* ARPspoofperf.py is used for creating the test topology with the proposed solution.

+* ARPspoofperfwithoutsol.py is for creating the test topology without the solution.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=ls-LIkGDDbc
 " target="_blank"><img src="http://img.youtube.com/vi/ls-LIkGDDbc/0.jpg"
 alt="Video" width="240" height="180" border="10" /></a>